Learning Causal Representations from General Environments: Identifiability and Intrinsic Ambiguity: Preliminaries

 \begin{definition} We say that a collection of environments $\hat{\mathfrak{E}}$ is a set of (soft) interventions on a subset of latent variables $\vz_i, i\in S$ if $\forall i\in[d]$, $\forall E_1, E_2 \in \hat{\mathfrak{E}}, E_1 \neq E_2$, we have $p_i^{E_1}=p_i^{E_2} \Leftrightarrow i\notin S$ (the notation $p_i^E$ comes from \Cref{eq:generate-z}).
 Equivalently, we write $\I_{\vz}^{\hat{\mathfrak{E}}} = S$. \end{definition}

-\Cref{def:intervention} is slightly different from the definition in \citet{seigal2022linear}, which assumes the existence of a "base" environment that is present in each group $E_k$.

-We note that soft interventions are very different from hard interventions, since they do not change the structure of the underlying causal graph.
+We note that soft interventions are very different from hard interventions, since they do not remove causal relationships between latent variables.
 The goal of this paper is to address the following question: